GuanyemBarcelona/bcomu_drupal/README.md

 https://barcelonaencomu.cat/

-made with love by the BarcelonaEnComu Web Team (formerly known as Guanyem Web Team)
+made with love by the Guanyem Web Team.

 Contents
 ---
-All the code excluding the drupal 7 core and the backend modules/libraries.
-Frontend libraries are included, for now.
+All the code for the drupal 7 site including the core files for simplicity.

+Site custom modules are at /sites/all/modules/guanyem/.

+Site custom theme is at /sites/all/themes/bcnencomu/.